North Dakota - update through December 2017

 02 / 23 / 2018

-This interactive presentation contains the latest oil & gas production data from all (12163) horizontal wells in North Dakota since 2005, through December 2016.
+This interactive presentation contains the latest oil & gas production data from all 13,125 horizontal wells in North Dakota that started production since 2005, through December 2017.

 - You can click through the blocks on the top to see the slides.

 - Each slide has filters that can be set, e.g. to select individual or groups of operators.
 You can first click “all” to deselect all items.
 You have to click the “apply” button at the bottom to enforce the changes.
 After that, click anywhere on the presentation.

 - Tooltips are shown by just hovering the mouse over parts of the presentation.

 - You can move the map around, and zoom in/out.

 - By clicking on the legend you can highlight selected items.